 12. Kanojo mo Kanojo (9/10) – An extremely dumb and silly harem show that knows its premise is incredibly dumb and leans hard into it, with great voice acting and interactinos between the incredibly dumb characters.
 Did I mention it’s dumb?
 But it was done in a good enough way, and with the appropriate lens, it was a very fun watch week after week.
 The reason it did not get a 10 was not because it was dumb, I’m not pretentious enough to dock marks from shows because they’re not intellectual, but instead because one of the middle arcs stretched on for waaaay too long, to the point that the mental gymnastics they were using were starting to get very repetitive, and the best girl got barely any time at all in the show.
 I would definitely have preferred to see him four-timing instead of two-timing the girls in the end.

-13. Bokutachi no Remake (9/10) – I think stories should stand on its own merit, and I found that many people instead compared this one to other similar shows like ReLife or Pet Girl of Sakurasou and then used that comparison to put down the show, which was odd to me since all stories are derivative from other stories in some way and are often a reason to see them and see how other writers adapt a similar story to tell their own tales, instead of a reason to avoid them.
+13. Bokutachi no Remake (9/10) – I think stories should stand on its own merit, and I found that many people instead compared this one to other similar shows like ReLife or Pet Girl of Sakurasou and then used that comparison to put down the show, which was odd to me since all stories are derivative from other stories in some way and that is often a reason to see them and see how other writers adapt a similar story to tell their own tales, instead of a reason to avoid them.
 This one added several twists to the “usual” (if that is a thing) story about time travel back to one’s school years, with a look at what happens when you meddle too much in lives and cause ripple effects in the future, and what the meaning of happiness is.
 That being said, I don’t know and don’t care about the source adaptation, but as a stand-alone story, the ending was far too rushed and they also skipped over a major plot point that absolutely needed an explanation, and so it got docked a point for that, but it did try some unique things and had nice and memorable characters, and all those were big plusses in my book.

 14. 100-man no Inochi no Ue ni Ore wa Tatteiru 2nd Season (9/10) – I somewhat disliked the first season of this show, with it barely clawing its way into a 7/10 score at the end when it was coasting along at a 5 or 6 for most of the season.
 For some reason though, this second season felt a lot better — the characters were less distasteful and more likeable now that they’ve settled in, the plot didn’t feel as contrived (though there was definitely still some questionable parts where it felt like a bad fanfic being written by an /r/iamverysmart Dungeons and Dragons player), and it was a lot more fun overall.
 I’m not sure if this will ever had a season 3, but I wonder where the overarching story goes eventually, since they pick up a new member of the party every arc as part of the rules of the game.
 Eventually the group has got to get so big that either an arc has to go on for a really long time to give everyone a chance to shine, or some characters start taking back seats and not get any meaningful development at all, which kind of happened this season to the characters that were recruited earlier on.